All Episodes

 And that's why my opponent is hiding because he knows that's out of step with Arizona values.

-In Arizona, we care about our second amendment rights.
+In Arizona, we care about our Second Amendment rights.

-We care about the sanctity of life, we care about border security, we support law enforcement.
+We care about the sanctity of life.

-Uh, they appreciate the tax cuts and the deregulation that we've done with President Trump.
+They appreciate the tax cuts and the deregulation that we've done with President Trump.

 They care about constitutional judges.